dynamicguy/mw-docs/docs/advanced/running-tests.md

 $ tox
 ```

-This is usually only required when you want to contribute your changes back to MajorityWorld.
+This is usually only required when you want to contribute your changes back to DrikGallery.